-Folks who read our blog know that Lesley and I love reading, and that we read a lot.
-Moreover, we like to draw from time to time, as well as write about books and authors.
-Today’s post is just about all of that.
+Folks who read this blog know that it’s not only about essay writing.
+Lesley and I love reading and we read a lot.
+Also, I draw from time to time, and Lesley writes about books and authors.

 So, we’ve decided to give a new meaning to boring book quizzes and writing tests.
 This quiz won’t be about “What should I read next?” or any other kind of book recommendations quiz.